-Eight of twenty-one federally authorized flood control structures conceived in the late 1960's have been constructed; Site 16 (Standing Bear Lake), Site 11 (Cunningham Lake), Site 17 (Candlewood Lake), Site 18 (Zorinsky Lake), Site 20 (Wehrspann Lake), Site 21 (Walnut Creek Lake), Site 6 (Newport Landing), and Site 13 (Youngman Lake).
+Nine of twenty-one federally authorized flood control structures conceived in the late 1960's have been constructed; Site 16 (Standing Bear Lake), Site 11 (Cunningham Lake), Site 17 (Candlewood Lake), Site 18 (Zorinsky Lake), Site 20 (Wehrspann Lake), Site 21 (Walnut Creek Lake), Site 6 (Newport Landing), Site 13 (Youngman Lake), and Site 15A (Flanagan Lake).
 After sites 16, 11, 17, 18 and 20 were completed, the large dam construction program was de-authorized by the federal government in the early 1980's.
 Since then, the District has pursued construction of large dams without federal funding, completing Dam Site 21 (Walnut Creek), Site 13 (Youngman Lake), Dam Site 6 (Newport Landing), and Shadow Lake Reservoir / Midland Lake Water Quality Basin.
-In 2018, a General

-Reevaluation Report of the Papillion Creek and Tributaries Lakes, Nebraska, was initiated by the US Army Corps of Engineers.
+In 2018, a General Reevaluation Report of the Papillion Creek and Tributaries Lakes, Nebraska, was initiated by the US Army Corps of Engineers.
+The report was completed in 2021 and identifies two flood control reservoirs (one on Thomas Creek and one on the South Papillion Creek) and a new levee/floodwall system on the Little Papillion Creek as recommendations to reduce flood risk in the Omaha area.

-In 2009, the District and local cities and counties joined together to form the Papillion Creek Watershed Partnership (PCWP) to pursue the construction of additional regional flood control and water quality structures.
+In 2001, the District and local cities and counties joined together to form the Papillion Creek Watershed Partnership (PCWP) to pursue the construction of additional regional flood control and water quality structures.
+A Watershed Management Plan was developed and adopted in 2009.
 The plan included 14 flood control reservoirs and 12 water quality basins.
-Flood control reservoir Prairie Queen (WP-5) (along with 2 associated water quality basins), Zorinsky Basin #1, and flood control DS-15A (and 1 associated water quality basin) have been completed.
+Flood control reservoir Prairie Queen (WP-5) (along with 2 associated water quality basins), Zorinsky Water Quality Basin #1, flood control reservoir Flanagan Lake (DS-15A) (and 1 associated water quality basin), Zorinsky Watery Quality Basin #2, flood control Reservoir Portal Recreation Area (WP-6) and flood control reservoir Big Elk Lake (WP-7) have been completed.